 A large pan ( I use a plastic paint pan)

 Ok...when you are ready you will make a paste with the Elmer's glue.
 I just buy the biggest bottles I can find and pour it into the pan and then fill the bottle not quite half full with water and mix with the glue.
 You want it to be about pancake batter consistency.
 (I also buy the glue using Hobby Lobby coupons that are printable from their home page.
 They are usually 40%)After you have cut your sheets of paper and have them in piles by design, just start dipping them into the pan of paint to get them wet on both sides.
 I use the paint brush to help wipe off the excess.
 You want them to be nice and wet but not glue just running off of them.
 Place the paper directly on the wall and smooth it out with a damp hand towel.
 Just keep repeating the process.
 You don't have to have any certain method of placing them.
 You can fill in where you need to.
 When it dries, it dries clear.You should put down sheets to keep it from dripping on the floor because it can get messy.This is such a fun project and Hobby Lobby runs these sheets at 4 for $1 about once per month.
 You can border a room for about $15 (average room) You can paper an entire room in no time at all and so much cheaper than traditional wallpaper.You can put these right on top of old wallpaper or paint.
 No worries with having to remove old paper beforehand!

-Scrapbooking sheets are 12 x 12 but they also make a smaller size that is 11 1/2 x 8 which is cheaper to start with.
+Scrapbooking sheets are 12 x 12 but they also make a smaller size that is 11 1/2 x 8 which is less expensive to start with.
 The great thing is being able to mix and match colors and designs.
-To do just a border - the total cost was $19 for scrapbooking squares plus cost of glue.
+I just finished my 3rd room...my computer room.
+Total cost was $19 for scrapbooking squares plus cost of glue.
 I bought the squares at Hobby Lobby (4 for $1) and I used a 40% coupon for my glue.